proaro2001/Leetcode-Problem-Extractor/README.md

 This project is only created for visualizing my academic project and practicing my web scraping techniques.
 Please don't use it for any other purpose.

-## Updates
+## Work Logs

 - 2024/06/11 This project is initialized.
 Some messy documentation of my thoughts is written down.
+- 2024/06/12
-- 2024/06/12 Implemented the web scraping function using Selenium that successfully extracted Leetcode information
+    - Implemented the web scraping function using Selenium that successfully extracted Leetcode information.
+    - Connected extracted Data with MongoDB.
+    - Program generally crashed every 4th page in search attemps.
+Successfully searched 18 pages by adding timer.

 ## Tech Stack used in this project